hilbix/mcfriend/README.md

 #### C: Player commands

 - `eat ITEM` fetch food and eat
+  - It currently does not yet fetch food
-  - if ITEM is missing it uses some default food items
+  - If ITEM is not given, it uses defaults
-  - These are currently `cooked_chicken` and `bread` (both is easy to get)
+  - The defaults are currently `cooked_chicken` and `bread` (both is easy to get)
   - Currently you cannot `set` the default food items
 - `help TEXT` outputs possible commands
   - if TEXT is missing, possible values for TEXT are output
   - you only see commands you are allowed to use
   - there is no further deeper help for commands yet
   - many commands present a help if they are called without parameter
+  - `/tell bot help food` lists the food items sorted by value
+  - `/tell bot help food apple` prints the JSON of the apple from `minecraft-data`
 - `state` the bot tells its state

 ## Future (perhaps)

-> Better skip this part and fast forward to "Resources needed"
+> **Better skip this part and fast forward to "Resources needed"**

 This here is an unorganized scratchpad for things I want to remember for the future.